 Walls, ceiling, base plate and cantilever floor of the chase should be insulated.
 Vapor and air infiltration barriers should be installed in the chase as per regional codes for the rest of the home.
 Additionally, in regions where cold air infiltration may be an issue, the inside surfaces may be sheetrocked and taped for maximum air tightness.

-To further prevent drafts, the wall shield and ceiling firestops should be caulked with high temperature caulk to seal gaps.
-Gas line holes and other openings should be caulked with high temp caulk or stuffed with unfaced insulation.
+To further prevent drafts, the wall shield and ceiling firestops should be caulked with caulk with a minimum of 300°F continuous exposure rating to seal gaps.
+Gas line holes and other openings should be caulked with caulk with a minimum of 300°F continuous exposure rating or stuffed with unfaced insulation.
 If the appliance is being installed on a cement slab, a layer of plywood may be placed underneath to prevent conducting cold up into the room.